Charney Hall

 Classroom Use for Events

 Classrooms must be returned to the order in which they were found.
+Standard room format can be found posted in each Charney Hall classroom.
 Remove all food and trash from the classrooms at the end of your event.
+The hosting department will be responsible for any custodial charges.

 Food and Drink

-Outside vendors can only be used for events scheduled in Charney Hall and only if the food purchase is under $200.
-Bon Appetit or Adobe Lodge must be used if the event is outside of Charney Hall, the food purchase is over $200, or if alcohol will be served.
+Outside vendors can only be used for events scheduled in Charney Hall and only if the food purchase is under $750.
+Bon Appetit or Adobe Lodge must be used if the event is outside of Charney Hall, the food purchase is over $750, or if alcohol will be served.
 All student organizations must follow SCU’s food policy.
-If alcohol will be served, you must adhere to the Santa Clara Law Alcohol Policy below.
+If alcohol will be served, you must adhere to the Santa Clara Law Alcohol Policy.

 Academic Freedom and Freedom of Expression